PURPOSES FOR HANDLING PERSONAL INFORMATION

 We will respond to all requests to correct personal information.
 We are not obliged to correct any of your personal information if we do not agree that it requires correction and we may refuse to do so.
 If we refuse, we will provide you with a written notice explaining the basis for our refusal.

-We hold you personal information in both paper-based and electronic files.
+We hold your personal information in both paper-based and electronic files.
 Electronic information is stored on secure servers that are protected in controlled facilities.
 In some cases, these facilities may be overseas.
-We seek to ensure that personal information that we hold is protected from misuse, interference and loss caused by unauthorized access, modification or disclosure.
+We seek to ensure that personal information that we hold is protected from misuse, interference and loss caused by unauthorised access, modification or disclosure.
 Our employees and agents are obliged to treat any personal information held by us confidentially.

 We may use the personal information that we hold about you, including your contact details, to provide you with information about activities and events that may be of interest to you, or to seek your support for our activities.
 You may opt out of receiving all or certain types of marketing information from us at any time by contacting us on the details provided below.